 Examples include the Bernese Mountain Dog, the Boxer or the Greater Swiss Mountain Dog.

-These dogs, or mixes that incorporate these breeds, are all good alternatives if you decide a Rottsky is not the dog for you.
+These dogs, or mixes that incorporate these breeds, like the Gerberian Shepsky, are all good alternatives if you decide a Rottsky is not the dog for you.

 Rottweiler Husky Mix Rescues